Ready When the Big One Comes? Natural Disasters and Mass Support for Preparedness Investment

 39 Pages Posted: 16 Dec 2019 Last revised: 14 Feb 2021

 Date Written: November 28, 2019

-Societies can address collective threats by investing in preparedness (ex ante) or by providing financial assistance after an adverse event has occurred (ex post).
-What explains which of these options publics prefer?
-Existing research suggests that personal exposure to adverse events should have powerful effects on the willingness to support preparedness investment.
-We study mass preferences over disaster preparedness which is meant to addresses an increasingly destructive and frequent class of events.
-We find that neither subjective nor geo-coded measures of disaster exposure explain policy preferences.
-Using two experiments we then explore whether knowledge about the economic features of preparedness investment affect voter preferences.
-We find that higher effectiveness and lower costs significantly increase the willingness to invest in disaster resilience.
-These results suggest that the ability of democracies to overcome policy myopia may depend more on voter ignorance than on whether individuals have personal experience with adverse events.
+Societies can address collective threats by investing in preparedness (ex ante) or by offering compensation after an adverse event has occurred (ex post).
+What explains which of these options voters prefer?
+We investigate this question by studying mass support for long-term disaster preparedness, a type of investment meant to cope with an increasingly destructive and frequent class of events.
+We explore whether opposition to preparedness investment reflects personal experience and find that neither subjective nor geo-coded measures of disaster exposure predict policy preferences.
+We then assess whether this finding can be explained by misperceptions about the features of the available policy options.
+We find that revealing the damage reductions associated with disaster preparedness strongly reduces opposition to long-term investment.
+These results suggest that opposition to preparing for long-term societal threats may depend more on misperceptions about policy features than on personal experience with realized risks.

 Keywords: Policy Myopia, Long-Term Policy Problems, Disaster Policy, Affectedness, Voter Ignorance, Survey Experiment, Preparedness Investment

 JEL Classification: C22, H71, H72